 Students are limited to taking one course for a maximum of 4 credit hours.

 For enrollment purposes, the hours taken during an intersession will count toward the upcoming regular term.
 For instance, the hours taken in the August intersession will count toward the enrollment for the fall term.
 This will be the case for financial aid and scholarship purposes, as well as enrollment verifications for the term.
 Therefore, if a student needs 15 hours for a scholarship, he may enroll in 3 hours during the August intersession and 12 hours during the fall regular term for a total of 15 hours for the fall term.

-- August Intersession – hours count toward the total fall term enrollment
+- August Intersession – hours included in the total fall term enrollment

-- January Intersession – hours count toward the total spring term enrollment
+- January Intersession – hours included in the total spring term enrollment

-- May Intersession – hours count toward the total summer term enrollment
+- May Intersession – hours included in the total summer term enrollment